 DG: Yes.
 At that point, I think that the MA in cultural astronomy and astrology was just starting up in that period maybe.
 Yeah, probably around 2002 or 2003, something like that.
 And of course I knew about the program, and I did occasionally give guest lectures on the program when I went to England.
-At that point, it was still at [unintelligible 15.58] college.
+At that point, it was still at Bath Spa College.
 And so I became interested in maybe doing a more advanced degree in something to do with ancient astrology, I didn’t know what.

-CB: And that was part of like a… There was like a general… There’s a lot of astrologers going back to school at that point, it’s part of like a general movement or feeling, it seems like among a lot of–
+CB: And there was a lot of astrologers going back to school at that point, it’s part of like a general movement or feeling it seems like among a lot of established–

 DG: Yeah.
 Kepler College was also, I think, coming into existence around that time maybe, too.

 DG: You know, so there was a lot of ferment in the educational area.
 Since I already had a master’s degree, I didn’t necessarily want to do a master’s again.
 So I was thinking of a PhD and I was actually thinking of doing it at Bath Spa.
 And then I was asked to write a paper for an academic conference on The Imaginal Cosmos was the name of the conference.
 And Angela Voss had organized it at the University of Kent where she was teaching on an MA that had to do with divination.